datarisk-io/mlops_codex/docs/source/starters.rst

 Starters Guide
 ===============

-Get started on using Neomaril.
+Get started on using MLOps.

 .. toctree::
    :maxdepth: 2

-   connecting_to_neomaril
+   connecting_to_mlops
    training_guide
    deploying